Family Check-Up for Enhancing Parenting Skills

 The trial information does not specify whether you need to stop taking your current medications.
 It focuses on enhancing parenting skills through an online program, so it's best to consult with the trial coordinators for specific guidance.

-What data supports the effectiveness of the treatment Family Check-Up for enhancing parenting skills?
+What prior data suggests that the Family Check-Up Online is safe for enhancing parenting skills?

 Elizabeth Stormshak, PhD